 What is the Process for Filing a Personal Injury Claim in Queens?

-Personal Injury Claim Process in New York City
+Personal Injury Claim Process in Queens, NY

 First, it is important to understand what types of cases fall under “personal injury.”
-The expectations are different for many different types of lawsuits, and “personal injury” is just one of the types of cases you can file for in New York.
+The expectations are different for many different types of lawsuits, and “personal injury” is just one of the types of cases you can file for in Queens.
 As opposed to contract cases or real estate issues, personal injury lawsuits deal with compensating victims of bodily injuries and the emotional distress that comes with it.
 This means that personal injury cases include things like car accident lawsuits, slip and fall injuries, and defective product injuries.
 The process behind a personal injury lawsuit usually unfolds as follows:

 Preparing to File